Machine Relations

 A placement in HBR means something to the human decision-maker in the meeting room and to the AI system that did the research before they arrived.
 Those are now the same asset.

-If you want to understand your current AI visibility position before pursuing placements like this, the AuthorityTech visibility audit shows exactly where your brand appears — and where it doesn't — in AI search engine responses for your category queries.
+If you want to understand your current AI visibility position before pursuing placements like this, the AuthorityTech visibility audit shows exactly where your brand appears — and where it does not — in AI search engine responses for your category queries.

 Related Reading